 In order to graduate from the Healthcare Training Institute's programs, students must meet all academic, as well as "hands-on" and attendance requirements; complete and successfully pass all required course work in the length of time specified for the course/program (not to exceed 1.5 times the normal duration of the program), meet all standards of professionalism; and fulfill all financial obligations to the Healthcare Training Institute.
 Fulfillment of financial obligations must be completely satisfied before sitting for the final exam and before a student is assigned to a clinical site for training at any one of the Healthcare Training Institute's affiliate hospitals or medical establishments.
 Students attending clinical sites must submit/fax weekly Clinical timesheets to maintain attendance.
 Students must have an overall cumulative grade average of 2.0 to satisfy the graduation requirements.
-Please refer to Grading Scale system on page # 22-23 Student does not meet graduation requirement if he/she receives an unsatisfactory grade on skills evaluation
+Please refer to Grading Scale system on page # 22-24